dr-joe-wirth/phantasm/docker_build_files/README.md

 Be sure to allocate more processors to docker if you wish to take advantage of parallel processing
   * This is optional.
 PHANTASM can run successfully with only 1 CPU, but will run significantly faster with more.
-  * If you wish to use parallel processing, you will also need to modify the `param.py` file as described in [section 2.2](#22-modifying-phantasms-settings-optional).
+  * The number of processors can be modified with the `-N` or `--num_threads` flag.

 ## 1.3.
 Mounting the image as a container:
 Pull the docker image from docker hub

-    $ docker pull jwirth/phantasm:latest
+    docker pull jwirth/phantasm:latest

 Make a working directory containing an input gbff file or a directory containing multiple gbff files (note: all gbff files MUST be annotated!).
 For example:

-    $ mkdir ~/myworkdir
+    mkdir ~/myworkdir
-    $ cp my_genome.gbff ~/myworkdir
+    cp my_genome.gbff ~/myworkdir
-    $ ls ~/myworkdir
-    my_genome.gbff

-Mount the image as a container (named `myContainer` below) and designate your working directory as a volume within it (named `/mydata` below).
+Run the container with working directory mounted as a volume within it (named `/data` below).
 You must provide the __ABSOLUTE PATH__ to your working directory.
+The mounted volume __MUST__ be named `/data`

+    $ cd ~/myworkdir
-    $ docker run -it --name myContainer -v ~/myworkdir:/mydata jwirth/phantasm
+    $ docker -v $(pwd):/data jwirth/phantasm:latest phantasm

-The following names __cannot__ be used for the volume (`/mydata` in the example above):
-  * `/bin`
-  * `/boot`
-  * `/dev`
-  * `/etc`
-  * `/exec`
-  * `/home`
-  * `/lib`
-  * `/lib64`
-  * `/media`
-  * `/mnt`
-  * `/opt`
-  * `/phantasm`
-  * `/proc`
-  * `/root`
-  * `/run`
-  * `/sbin`
-  * `/srv`
-  * `/sys`
-  * `/tmp`
-  * `/usr`
-  * `/var`
-  * `/xenoGI-3.1.1`

-If you have successfully mounted the image, then you should see something like this:

-    root@fe46a3c61f0b:/#

-You should also be able to see the contents of your mounted folder within the container.
-For example:

-    root@fe46a3c61f0b:/# ls /mydata
-    my_genome.gbff

 ## 1.4.
 Using Singularity instead of Docker
 If you are unable to use Docker (eg. your server admin prohibits Docker due to issues with root access), then you can use Singularity instead.
 Instructions for installing and using Singularity can be found on [their website](https://docs.sylabs.io/guides/latest/user-guide/).
 Once installed, pull the image with the following command:

     $ singularity pull docker://jwirth/phantasm:latest

 which will generate the file `phantasm_latest.sif`.
-Next you can create a container with a local folder (`~/myworkdir` in the example below) mounted as a volume (`/mydata` in the example below) with read-write (`rw`) privileges.
-You also need to make sure that the file structure is writeable.
-All of this can be accomplished using the following command:

-    $ singularity run --writable-tmpfs --containall --bind ~/myworkdir:/mydata:rw phantasm_latest.sif

-If you have successfully created the container, then you should seem something like this:

-    Singularity>

-You should also be able to see the contents of your mounted folder within the container.
-For example:

-    Singularity> ls /mydata
-    my_genome.gbff

-Singularity does not grant root access.
-Because the Docker image assumes the user will be `root`, an alias present `/root/.bashrc` will not be loaded for you.
-In order to bypass this issue, run the following command:

-    Singularity> alias phantasm="python3 /phantasm/phantasm.py"

-You should now be able to run PHANTASM inside the container as described below (with `root@fe46a3c61f0b:/#` replaced with `Sinuglarity>`).
+When using Singularity, you will likely see the following warning message:

+    During startup - Warning messages:
+    1: Setting LC_COLLATE failed, using "C"
+    2: Setting LC_TIME failed, using "C"
+    3: Setting LC_MESSAGES failed, using "C"
+    4: Setting LC_MONETARY failed, using "C"
+    5: Setting LC_PAPER failed, using "C"
+    6: Setting LC_MEASUREMENT failed, using "C"

+This is normal and can be safely ignored.

 # 2. Getting started with PHANTASM
 ## 2.1.
 Getting help:
 To find out which version of phantasm is running, use one of the following commands:

+    docker run jwirth/phantasm:latest phantasm -v
+    docker run jwirth/phantasm:latest phantasm --version

-    root@fe46a3c61f0b:/# phantasm -v
+    singularity exec phantasm_latest.sif phantasm -v
-    root@fe46a3c61f0b:/# phantasm version
+    singularity exec phantasm_latest.sif phantasm --version

-In order to get a detailed help message, use the following command:
+In order to get a detailed help message, use one of the following commands:

-    root@fe46a3c61f0b:/# phantasm help
+    docker run jwirth/phantasm:latest phantasm --help

+    singularity exec phantasm_latest.sif phantasm --help

-Alternatively, you can get a short help message with the following command:
+Alternatively, you can get a short help message with one of the following commands:

-    root@fe46a3c61f0b:/# phantasm -h
+    docker run jwirth/phantasm:latest phantasm -h

+    singularity exec phantasm_latest.sif phantasm --help

 ## 2.2.
-Modifying PHANTASM's settings (optional)
-Use the `nano` command to open the `param.py` file

-    root@fe46a3c61f0b:/# nano /phantasm/param.py

-Change the values for `NUM_PROCESSORS`, `MAX_LEAVES`, `REDUCE_NUM_CORE_GENES`, `BOOTSTRAP_FINAL_TREE`, and/or `NUM_BOOTSTRAPS` in the file.
-For your convenience, the relevant contents of the file are shown below:

-    # specify the number of processors to use
-    NUM_PROCESSORS:int = 1

-    # specify the maximum number of taxa in a given analysis
-    # do not set this value below 10
-    MAX_LEAVES:int = 50

-    # specify if the number of core genes used to calculate the final tree should be reduced
-    #### `True` indicates yes
-    #### `False` indicates no
-    REDUCE_NUM_CORE_GENES:bool = False

-    # specify if the final tree should have bootstrap supports
-    #### WARNING: Bootstrapping trees will significantly increase run times
-    #### `True` indicates yes
-    #### `False` indicates no
-    BOOTSTRAP_FINAL_TREE:bool = False

-    # specify the number of bootstrap supports for the final species tree
-    #### this is only relevant if BOOTSTRAP_FINAL_TREE is True
-    NUM_BOOTSTRAPS:int = 100
-    . . .

-To close the file, press `CTRL + X`.
-You will be asked if you wish to save the file; press `Y`.
-Press `ENTER` to confirm that the saved changes will overwrite the existing `param.py` file.

-### Important caveats for modifying these values:
-  * Although you can set `NUM_PROCESSORS` to any positive integer value, PHANTASM will ultimately be limited by the number of processors allocated to Docker.
-  * `MAX_LEAVES` can be any positive integer, but very small values (<20) are not recommended.
-Keep in mind that run-times and RAM scale _exponentially_ with the number of leaves.
-  * If the runtime of your phylogenetic tree is a concern, then setting `REDUCE_NUM_CORE_GENES` may be useful.
-It omits any core genes where one or more taxa has >5% gaps in its alignment.
-  * Changing `BOOTSTRAP_FINAL_TREE` to `True` will increase the run time.
-This is due to the longer run times of IQTree as compared to FastTree.
-  * `NUM_BOOTSTRAPS` is only relevant if `BOOTSTRAP_FINAL_TREE` is set to `True`.

-## 2.3.
 Excluding specific taxa from phylogenomic analyses (optional)
 It is possible to exclude specific taxa from the refined phylogeny.
 To do so, create a file named `excludedTaxids.txt` containing exactly one NCBI Taxonomy id per line in the directory where you call PHANTASM.
 The excluded ids can represent any taxonomic rank (eg. species, genus, family, etc.).
 This option is only relevant when using option 1 or option 2 (see below).
-This file should be in the same directory in which PHANTASM is called (ie. `/mydata` in the example shown in [section 2.1](#21-getting-help)).
+This file should be in the same directory in which PHANTASM is called.
 This feature is largely experimental and should be used with caution.

 # 3. Running PHANTASM
 There are three ways of running PHANTASM.
 As show in the table below, the best option to use largely depends on the answer to two questions: 1) do you know a suitable set of genomes? and 2) do you know a suitable phylogenetic marker(s) for your genome(s) of interest?